shikhar13012001/astral/README.md

+# Astral

 ![Tech Stack](public/images/msh-nextjs.png)

-This is the source code of my personal website [mirsazzathossain.me](https://astral.vercel.app).
-This academic portfolio website is a comprehensive and visually appealing online presence that showcases my skills, achievements, and experiences in my field of study.
+This is the source code of my personal project, Astral.
+This academic portfolio website is a comprehensive and visually appealing online presence that showcases my skills, achievements, and experiences.
 I built the website using [Next.js](https://nextjs.org/), a highly popular JavaScript framework that allows for the creation of server-rendered and statically generated web applications.
 To ensure a modern and professional design, I utilized [Tailwind CSS](https://tailwindcss.com/), a utility-first CSS framework, and was inspired by the [Spotlight](https://spotlight.tailwindui.com/) theme from Tailwind UI.
 The content of my website is managed with the help of [Contentlayer](https://www.contentlayer.dev/), a platform that simplifies the creation and management of content, and is written in Markdown for efficient organization and formatting.
 The blog posts on my website feature a commenting system powered by [Giscus](https://giscus.app/), a GitHub-based discussion platform, allowing for interactive communication and feedback from my audience.
 Additionally, I integrated the [Spotify](https://www.spotify.com/) Web API to showcase my recently played songs on the website and used icons from [Heroicons](https://heroicons.com/) to enhance the visual appeal of my website.
-My website is hosted on [Vercel](https://vercel.com/), a reliable cloud platform for hosting static sites and serverless functions, ensuring smooth and fast access for all users.
-Overall, I believe my academic portfolio website demonstrates my dedication to staying up-to-date with modern technologies and presents a dynamic and visually striking online presence.
+Astral is hosted on [Vercel](https://vercel.com/), a reliable cloud platform for hosting static sites and serverless functions, ensuring smooth and fast access for all users.
+Overall, I believe Astral demonstrates my dedication to staying up-to-date with modern technologies and presents a dynamic and visually striking online presence.

 In short, the tech stack of the website is as follows: